How Much Should You Pay for IT Managed Services in the UK?

 It’s important to remember that these are just general guidelines for the UK and prices can vary greatly depending on the provider.
 You may see prices quoted for as little as £10 per user per month, but this most likely only provides remote support and very limited services or has hidden costs.

 It’s also important to note that managed service providers typically require a minimum number of users.
-So, if your company is small, you might not be able to use any managed services provider and should choose one focusing on small and micro-businesses.
+So, if your company is small, you might not be able to use any managed services provider and should choose one focusing on small businesses.

 Conclusion